nim-lang/Nim/doc/manual.rst

 Object variants
 ---------------
 Often an object hierarchy is overkill in certain situations where simple variant types are needed.
+Object variants are tagged unions discriminated via a enumerated type used for runtime type flexibility, mirroring the concepts of *sum types* and *algebraic data types (ADTs)* as found in other languages.

 An example: